abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

 </p>

 ## Take two Side Bands from either sides of $J/\Psi$ peak
+The two side bands, [1.8, 2.5] GeV and [4.5, 7.]
+GeV, are taken to train the GPR.
+We should make sure that these side bands don't contain any signal we are interested i.e. from $J/\psi$.
+One should keep in mind of the detector resolution and reconstruction performance before choosing such side bands.
 ## Fit GPR with Side Band Data
 ```python
 from sklearn.gaussian_process.kernels import RBF, ConstantKernel as C